 Reduce your consumption

-Anyone who thinks they can shop their way to greener living has been watching too much television.
+Anyone who thinks they can shop their way to a living has been watching too much television.
 Sure, responsible consumerism matters.
 Every purchase is a choice.
 But the key to simpler, greener living is pretty straightforward: consume less.
 A simple way to cut back on unnecessary purchases is the one week rule.
 Unless you have a real show-stopper, write down the things you need and sit on them for seven days.
 Stores are designed to encourage impulse spending, so staying away as much as possible is good news for your bank account.
 After a week, round up the items you still need and group them together with an eye toward combining as many trips as possible.
 Then stick to your list.
-While this all sounds very simple, you'll quickly realize how chaotic our spending habits can be — and how much money you can save through better planning.
+While this all sounds simple, you'll quickly realize how chaotic our spending habits can be — and how much money you can save through better planning.

 Reduce your waste stream